kubeshop/botkube/helm/botkube/README.md

 ### AWS IRSA on EKS support

-AWS has introduced IAM Role for Service Accounts in order to provide fine grained access.
+AWS has introduced IAM Role for Service Accounts in order to provide fine-grained access.
 This is useful if you are looking to run Botkube inside an EKS cluster.
 For more details visit https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html.

 Annotate the Botkube Service Account as shown in the example below and add the necessary Trust Relationship to the corresponding Botkube role to get this working.

 ```
 serviceAccount:
   annotations:
-    eks.amazonaws.com/role-arn: "<role_arn_to_assume>"
+    eks.amazonaws.com/role-arn: "{role_arn_to_assume}"
 ```